victordomingos/optimize-images/README.md

 The current development version can be installed with `pip install -e`, followed by the path to the main project directory (the same directory that has the `setup.py` file).
-To run this application, you need to have a working Python 3.6+ instalation.
+To run this application, you need to have a working Python 3.6+ installation.
 We try to keep the external dependencies at a minimum, in order to keep compatibility with different plataforms, including Pythonista on iOS.
 At this moment, we require: